tiagosiebler/okx-api/README.md

 OKX supports some order management capabilities via a persisted WebSocket connection.
 This SDK supports this with two convenient approaches.

-The recommended route is to use the dedicated WebsocketAPIClient class, included with this SDK.
-It provides individual methods for every available WebSocket API operation, fully typed requests and responses, with an asynchronous promisified wrapper around WS API commands.
+The recommended route is to use the dedicated WebsocketAPIClient class, included with this SDK:

+- Dedicated functions for every available WebSocket API operation
+- Fully typed requests and responses
+- Asynchronous promisified wrapper around WS API commands.

 It looks & feels like a REST API client, but uses WebSockets, via the WebsocketClient's sendWSAPIRequest method (which you can use directly if you prefer).

 A simple example is below but for a more thorough example, check the example here: [./examples/ws-api-client.ts](./examples/ws-api-client.ts).